eonx-com/easy-monorepo/packages/EasyErrorHandler/docs/response-builders.md

 method which returns a collection of your `EonX\EasyErrorHandler\Interfaces\ErrorResponseBuilderInterface` implementations.
 The ErrorHandler accepts a collection of all error response builder providers via its constructor.

-For example, to provide your custom error response builder, `StatusCodeBuilder` to the ErrorHandler, create a builder provider implementing `EonX\EasyErrorHandler\Interfaces\ErrorResponseBuilderProviderInterface`:
+For example, to provide your custom error response builder, StatusCodeBuilder, to the ErrorHandler, create a builder provider implementing `EonX\EasyErrorHandler\Interfaces\ErrorResponseBuilderProviderInterface`:

 ```php